 Typically, when someone makes a will, he also names his executor in the will.
 If he doesn't, the probate court will appoint someone to act as executor.
 After the will's creator dies, the executor has many duties.
 He must find the will and give it to the probate court; assemble all of the deceased's property; pay any debts still owed by the deceased when he died; pay estate and property taxes; pay for any funeral arrangements made by the deceased; and, once the will is probated, distribute the deceased's property.
 In performing these duties, the executor must follow the deceased's intentions as expressed in the will.
 At all times during the probate process, the executor is subject to the supervision of the probate court.

 The law holds an executor to high standards of behavior.
 Executors have a fiduciary duty to the beneficiaries of the deceased's estate.
+A fiduciary must act in the estate's best interest, not their own.
+In short, the fiduciary must perform in an ethical and legal manner.
 Not only must the executor keep the deceased's assets entirely separate from his own, he must keep accurate accounting records and provide any accounting information requested by the beneficiaries.
 The executor's personal interests cannot conflict in any way with the interests of the estate and beneficiaries; if the executor's actions create such a conflict of interest, he has violated his fiduciary duty.

 The probate bond is designed to protect the estate and beneficiaries in the event that the executor fails to live up to his duties and obligations.
 The bond can give the estate's beneficiaries peace of mind, reassuring them that even if the executor somehow loses (or worse, makes off with) estate assets, they will be compensated.
 Sometimes the will itself will require the executor to post a bond.
 The probate court may also order the executor to post bond.
 But if neither of these circumstances apply, the estate may not need a probate bond at all.
 The will may also specifically state that the executor need not post a bond.